-As stated in the supportive learning environment section of this plan, the data from last year's milestone results indicated that we lost students who were exceeding in both math and reading.
-This is an indication that we are not challenging our students who have shown mastery on the standards.
+As stated in the supportive learning environment section of this plan, the data from last year's milestone results indicated that we have shown both increases and decreases in the number of students who were exceeding in both math and reading.
+This is an indication that we are challenging many of our learners but not challenging some students who have shown mastery on the standards.
 It is extremely valuable and necessary for us to continue to use pretest data on each of the identified essential standards, to help identify the needs of each of the students in the classroom.
 Students should be appropriately challenged to continue their growth.
 By using Webb's Rigor/Relevance Framework, along with the Fayette County Instructional Framework, we will work to move our students from acquisition and application to assimilation and adaptation.